poleguy/protonpack/README.md

 Nicholas Dietz (dietzn@shure.com)

-Proton Pack software is licensed under the BSD 3-Clause License found in the LICENSE file.
+Proton Pack software is licensed according to the [LICENSE](./LICENSE) file.

 ## About